-- 1. To leave the switch in service while replacing a power supply and fan assembly, verify that the other power supply and fan assembly (the one not being replaced) has been powered on for at least four seconds and has a steady green LED. - 2.
+- 1. If the switch has only one power supply and fan assembly, then the switch must be powered off prior to replacing the assembly.
+If the switch has two power supply and fan assemblies installed, verify that the other power supply and fan assembly (the one not being replaced) has been powered on for at least four seconds and has a steady green LED. - 2.
+If the switch has two power supply and fan assemblies, skip to step 3.
+If the switch has only one power supply and fan assembly, enter the sysShutDown command before powering off the assembly to maintain the reliability of the system. - 3.
 Power off the power supply to be replaced by pressing the AC power switch to the O symbol.

-The fans in the other power supply will automatically switch to high speed to maintain adequate cooling. - 3.
-Unplug the power cord from the power supply and fan assembly that is being replaced. - 4.
-Using a Phillips-head screwdriver, unscrew the captive screw 3. - 5.
-Remove the power supply and fan assembly 2 from the chassis by pulling the handle out and away from the chassis 1. - 6.
-Note the part number and airflow label 4 on the assembly just removed.
+Note: If the switch has two power supply and fan assemblies, the fans in the second power supply will automatically switch to high speed to maintain adequate cooling.

+- 4. Unplug the power cord from the power supply and fan assembly that is being replaced. - 5.
+Using a Phillips-head screwdriver, unscrew the captive screw 3. - 6.
+Remove the power supply and fan assembly 2 from the chassis by pulling the handle out and away from the chassis 1. - 7.
+Note the part number 4 on the assembly just removed.